maximbetin/instagram-helper/README.md

 By default, this will:

-- Fetch posts from the last **3 days**.
+- Fetch posts from the last **3 days**
-- Scrape all accounts listed in `config.py`.
+- Scrape all accounts listed in `config.py`
-- Save the HTML report to the project's root directory.
+- Save the HTML report to the project's root directory
-- Generate a report without opening it in a browser.
+- Generate a report without opening it in a browser

 ### Command-Line Options